-Beginning with the General Plan, expanded upon in the 1970 North Bethesda Garrett Park Master Plan, and continuing through successive plans, the County has recognized the MD 355/l-270 Corridor as a distinct place.
-Plan recommendations strive to support the corridor's advanced technology and biotechnology centers with transit-accessible communities of residential and commercial options, while continuing the County's strong tradition of linked open spaces and parks.
-Located along the Metro Red Line, Twinbrook will be one of a number of transit-oriented communities in the MD 355/l-270 Corridor.
+Beginning with the General Plan, expanded upon in the 1970 North Bethesda/Garrett Park Master Plan, and continuing through successive plans, the County has recognized the MD 355/I-270 Corridor as a distinct place and recommendations in area plans strive to support the corridor's advanced technology and biotechnology centers with transit-accessible communities of residential and commercial options, while continuing the County's strong tradition of linked open spaces and parks.
+Located along the Metro Red Line, Twinbrook will be one of a number of transit-oriented communities in the MD 355/I-270 Corridor.